Building a Network Automation Lab Environment - EVE-NG Ansible

 - EVE-NG - A network emulator that runs real device images in a virtualized environment with a nice web-based-GUI

-- Ubuntu VM - This is will be the “brain” of your network automation lab.
-This is the device doing the “automating”
+- Ubuntu VM - This will be the “brain” of your network automation lab.
+This is the device doing the “automating using ansible”

 - Full connectivity between EVE-NG and your Linux VM